-- Types of services required and a prognosis for changes in the recipient's condition;
+- Types of services required and a long-range forecast of likely changes in the • recipient's condition,

-- Diagnosis and a description of the recipient's functional limitations resulting from the illness or injury;
+- Diagnosis and a description of the recipient's functional limitations resulting from the illness or injury,

-- Type and frequency of nursing services needed;
+- Type and frequency of nursing services needed,

-- Special diets;
+- Special diets.

-- Activities permitted;
+- Activities permitted,

-- Rehabilitation and therapy services;
+- Rehabilitation and therapy services,

-- Medical social services;
+- Medical social services,

-- Home health aide services; and
+- Home health aide-like services, and

-- Necessary medical supplies.
+- Necessary medical supplies. •

-All changes in orders for controlled substances drugs must be signed by the licensed physician.
+All changes in orders for dangerous drugs and narcotics must be signed by the physician.